johanpiquet/jopi-rewrite/_doc/react/use_menus.md

 	// the menu is asked for the first time.
 	//
 	// Here the target is the menu shown at the left-side
 	// of our application / website.
-The MenuName objet
+The MenuName object
-	// is only an helper for common menu names.
+	// is only a helper for common menu names.
 	//
     menuManager.addMenuBuilder(MenuName.LEFT_MENU, (leftMenu) => {
 		// Here we select the menu "Users" and the sub-menu "List users".
 		// They are created if missing.
 		//
 		leftMenu.selectItem(["Users", "List users"])
-					// We set the url call when clicking
+					// We set the url to call when clicking
 					// the menu entry.
 Other properties
 					// can be set, like the menu title
-					// and an incon.
+					// and an icon.
 					//
 		            .value = {url: "/users/list"};

-		// ifUserHasRoles call his function if the
+		// ifUserHasRoles calls its function if the
 		// user has all the roles (here admin + useradmin).
 		//
         myModule.ifUserHasRoles(["admin", "useradmin"], () => {